mikeyoon/mikeyoon.github.io/_posts/2020-06-14-An-opinionated-guide-part-2.md

 # You will need to be flexible at times

 In an ideal system, all essential state would be handled by simple reducers (or equivalent in non-flux frameworks) as shown above, while derived state is all managed in selectors.
 Unfortunately, like most software engineering patterns, there are always exceptions.
 Oftentimes, other criteria (such as performance) can take priority, and having derived state be automatically calculated may not provide the control needed to maintain the user-experience you require.
 Later on in the series, I'll provide more complex examples that show where it is easier, or required, to choose to manage derivable state in a reducer.
-For now, just know that you may encounter a situation where it will feel intuitive to stray from the pattern and that's fine as long as you understand the tradeoffs.
+For now, just know that you may encounter a situation where it will feel intuitive to stray from the pattern and that's fine as long as you understand the trade-offs.

 # Conclusion